THE MORELAND HILLS HISTORICAL SOCIETY

 The Friends promote the development and welfare of the Orange Community Library by making the library's resources and needs known to the community, and by helping to extend and improve the library's services.
 We provide funds from memberships, gifts, and monthly book sales for the purchase of additional books and materials.
 Meetings of the Friends Board are held monthly.
 Contact the branch for more information.

 ORANGE AREA SERVICE COMMITTEE

 The Orange Area Service Committee (OASC) directs gifts and services of individuals and community organizations to provide emergency assistance and coordinates programs and assistance for families in the Orange School District.
 Modest scholarships are available upon application.
-For further information, donations or assistance, please call 216-831-8600 x7500.
+For further information, donations or assistance, please visit the OASC website at www.orangeareaservice.org or call 216-831-8600 x7500.

 Established in 1896, the Hiram House hosts day and resident camping.
 From June through August, the 172-acre camp is the site of summer programs.
 From September through May, school camping, weekend retreats, and special events are held.
 The camp is available for climbing wall adventure programs and contracted weekend use by groups during these months.
 For more information, contact Russell Grundke, Executive Director, 216-831-5045 or www.hiramhousecamp.org.

 The mission of New Directions is to provide quality life-changing treatment to chemically dependent adolescents and their families who are also dealing with emotional, behavioral and psychiatric problems.
 We provide a complete continuum of care: assessment, gender specific residential, intensive outpatient, and home-based treatment.
 For more information, contact Michael Matoney, Executive Director, 591-0324 X 211.